Anxiety Therapy in Glasgow – when it feels like anxiety has taken over everything

 You wake up already exhausted from worry.
 Your chest feels tight before your feet even hit the floor.
 Simple decisions feel overwhelming, and you've started avoiding things that never used to bother you.
+You are feeling like you have no other option but to get support in your mental health and wellbeing.

-The many faces of anxiety's impact
+The many faces of anxiety’s impact – understanding anxiety symptoms

 -